nightroman/Invoke-Build/README.md

 The package includes the engine, helpers, and the generated help:

-* *Invoke-Build.ps1* - invokes build scripts, this is the build engine
+* [Invoke-Build.ps1](Invoke-Build.ps1) - invokes build scripts, this is the build engine
-* *Build-Checkpoint.ps1* - invokes persistent builds using the engine
+* [Build-Checkpoint.ps1](Build-Checkpoint.ps1) - invokes persistent builds using the engine
-* *Build-Parallel.ps1* - invokes parallel builds using the engine
+* [Build-Parallel.ps1](Build-Parallel.ps1) - invokes parallel builds using the engine
-* *Resolve-MSBuild.ps1* - finds the specified or latest MSBuild
+* [Resolve-MSBuild.ps1](Resolve-MSBuild.ps1) - finds the specified or latest MSBuild
-* *Show-TaskHelp.ps1* - shows task help, used on WhatIf calls
+* [Show-TaskHelp.ps1](Show-TaskHelp.ps1) - shows task help, used on WhatIf calls
 * *InvokeBuild-Help.xml* - external content for Get-Help
-* *ib.cmd*, *ib.sh* - cmd and bash helpers

 Extra tools, see PSGallery and the repository:

-* *Invoke-Build.ArgumentCompleters.ps1* - completers for v5 native, TabExpansion2.ps1
+* [Invoke-Build.ArgumentCompleters.ps1](Invoke-Build.ArgumentCompleters.ps1) - completers for v5 native, TabExpansion2.ps1
-* *Invoke-TaskFromVSCode.ps1* - invokes a task from a build script opened in VSCode
+* [Invoke-TaskFromVSCode.ps1](Invoke-TaskFromVSCode.ps1) - invokes a task from a build script opened in VSCode
-* *New-VSCodeTask.ps1* - generates VSCode tasks bound to build script tasks
+* [New-VSCodeTask.ps1](New-VSCodeTask.ps1) - generates VSCode tasks bound to build script tasks
-* *Invoke-TaskFromISE.ps1* - invokes a task from a script opened in ISE
+* [Invoke-TaskFromISE.ps1](Invoke-TaskFromISE.ps1) - invokes a task from a script opened in ISE

 And some more tools, see the repository:

-* *Build-JustTask.ps1* - invokes tasks without references
+* [Build-JustTask.ps1](Build-JustTask.ps1) - invokes tasks without references
-* *Convert-psake.ps1* - converts psake build scripts, see [wiki](https://github.com/nightroman/Invoke-Build/wiki/Convert~psake)
+* [Convert-psake.ps1](Convert-psake.ps1) - converts psake build scripts, see [wiki](https://github.com/nightroman/Invoke-Build/wiki/Convert~psake)
-* *Show-BuildTree.ps1* - shows task trees as text
+* [Show-BuildTree.ps1](Show-BuildTree.ps1) - shows task trees as text
-* *Show-BuildDgml.ps1* - shows task trees as DGML
+* [Show-BuildDgml.ps1](Show-BuildDgml.ps1) - shows task trees as DGML
-* *Show-BuildGraph.ps1* - shows task trees by Graphviz
+* [Show-BuildGraph.ps1](Show-BuildGraph.ps1) - shows task trees by Graphviz
+* [ib.cmd](ib.cmd), [ib.sh](ib.sh) - cmd and bash helpers

 ## Install as module

 Invoke-Build is distributed as the module [InvokeBuild](https://www.powershellgallery.com/packages/InvokeBuild).
-In PowerShell 5.0 or with PowerShellGet you can install it by this command
+You can install it by one of these commands:

+    Install-Module InvokeBuild -Scope CurrentUser
     Install-Module InvokeBuild

-To install the module with Chocolatey, run the following command.
+To install the module with Chocolatey, run the following command:
-NOTE: This package is maintained by its owner, see package info.

     choco install invoke-build

-Module commands: `Invoke-Build`, `Build-Checkpoint`, `Build-Parallel`.
-Import the module in order to make them available:

-    Import-Module InvokeBuild

-You can also call the module scripts directly.
-Consider to include the module directory to the path.
-In this scenario you do not have to import the module.
+> NOTE: The Chocolatey package is maintained by its owner.

 ## Install as scripts